charlehsin/terraform-on-azure/README.md

 ## Backlog items to explore

-- Azure API Management - creating product and adding api to the product
+- Azure API Management - create a new api and mock api response
 - Azure API Management with Functions

 ## References